 How to Force Quit Frozen Apps on iPad or iPhone

 iPad or iPhone applications are great for several reasons: you cannot find similar apps on other mobile platforms, it’s usually easy to use them, they are pretty fun and can make time pass easier.
-Most iOS applications work properly and are stable, but as an iPhone user you may be confronted with frozen apps.
-This can occur into different forms: the application may get stuck, force you to restart your system, froze out of nowhere, die, quit or instantly restart your phone.
+Most iOS applications work properly and are stable, but as an iPhone user, you may be confronted with frozen apps.
+This can occur in different forms: the application may get stuck, force you to restart your system, froze out of nowhere, die, quit or instantly restart your phone.

 No system is perfect and you have to understand that sometimes it will get stuck.
 While a frozen iPhone is usually annoying and frustrating and seems difficult to deal with, there are some options you have to solve the problem rapidly.
-Of course you don’t want to restart your phone when you are in the middle of a game or when you have such an interesting chat with a friend.
-When one of your applications gets stuck you will probably be tempted to throw your phone on the wall, click it desperately without any result and swear you will never use it again.
+Of course, you don’t want to restart your phone when you are in the middle of a game or when you have such an interesting chat with a friend.
+When one of your applications gets stuck you will probably be tempted to throw your phone on the wall, click it desperately without any result, and swear you will never use it again.
 But would that solve anything?
 Of course not!
 But what if there was an easier way to deal with frozen apps than yelling at it until it works again?

 - Part 1: First way to force quit frozen apps on iPad or iPhone